3mdeb/conferences/2025/XenSummit/enabling_uefi_secure_boot_in_xcp-ng.md

 add `.sbat` section to already created uki xen images as part of Qubes OS and XCP-ng testing.

 TODO: try to add that section and see if it works.
+Steps should be relatively
+simple:
+- create xen.efi UKI
+- create section .sbat
+- add section using objdump
+- of course it should be handled by build scripts
+- test if it works with shim

+This is relatively simple task that can be done by anyone.

 -->